-In order to maintain the realness of an acting performance, the microphones must remain hidden from the audience (whether in film or in theatre).
+To maintain the realness of an acting performance, the microphones must remain hidden from the audience (whether in film or theatre).

 So how do we hide the microphones that actors wear?
 Well, audio, makeup, and wardrobe teams must cooperate and be creative to find the ideal mic placement on any given actor.

 There are quite a few go-to methods to close-mic an actor; they include:

 - Hiding the microphone just inside the hairline of an actor.
 The mic cable an be drawn down the back of the actor to connect to the wireless transmitter or the transmitter can be hidden in larger hair styles or inside headwear.